-Exploring Green Beans (They're More Than a Creamed Soup Side Dish)
+Exploring Green Beans (Not Just a Creamed-Soup Side Dish)

 Green Beans, or string beans as they are usually called, must be done [boiled] till very tender -- it takes nearly an hour and a half.”— Sarah Josepha Hale, 'The Good Housekeeper' (1839)